paketo-buildpacks/blog/content/posts/0000-webservers-rearchitecture.md

 - Set custom start commands using the [`procfile`](https://github.com/paketo-buildpacks/procfile/) buildpack
 - Embed environment variables into the launch image using the [`environment-variables`](https://github.com/paketo-buildpacks/environment-variables) buildpack
 - Add image labels to the launch image using the [`image-labels`](https://github.com/paketo-buildpacks/image-labels) buildpack
-- Run any arbitrary script in `package.json` using the [`node-run-script`](https://github.com/paketo-buildpacks/node-run-script) buildpack, which enables you to transform your front-end application to static files (among many other possibilities)
+- Run any arbitrary script in `package.json` using the [`node-run-script`](https://github.com/paketo-buildpacks/node-run-script) buildpack, which enables you to transform your frontend application to static files (among many other possibilities)

 ## Samples